faasm/faasm/docs/tensorflow.md

 If you need to rebuild the wasm part:

 ```
-inv compile-tf-lite --clean
+inv compile-tflite --clean
 ```

 ## Usage

-See the example Tensorflow function at `func/tf/image/label_image.cc`.
+See the example Tensorflow function at `func/tf/image.cc`.

 This requires a number of shared files to be available, so once you have an environment running (e.g. with docker-compose), you can run: